Flag of Scotland-East Lothian

 May 2024

-No strangers to the brandishing of a binoc, there's a Local Nature Reserve, the first in the UK, they say, and there are plenty of people out and about.
-Looking through the lenses, however, they ain't no twitchers but members of a swingers club, club swingers of the golfing kind, that is.
+No strangers to the brandishing of a binoc, there's a Local Nature Reserve, the first in the UK, they say, and plenty of people out and about.
+Looking through the lenses, however, them ain't no twitchers but members of a swingers club, club swingers of the golfing kind, that is.

-Yes, the A198 that hugs the south shoreline of the Firth of Forth is renowned as the 'Golf Coast Road' at least it is in East Lothian and if you happen to be keen on golf.
+Yes, the A198 that hugs the south shoreline of the Firth of Forth is renowned as the 'Golf Coast Road' at least it is in East Lothian and if you happen to be keen on a round.

-Twenty-one courses in total although a handful are inland and a few belong to Edinburgh, really, so 15 courses in total, not that SlyBob know much about foursomes.
+Twenty-one courses in total although a handful are inland and a few belong to Edinburgh, really, so 15 courses in total, not that SlyBob are au fait with foursomes.

 We don't mean that kind of swinging but the denial suggests otherwise?
-Deary me, all that's being said is that we know nothing of that, golf or Game of Thrones for that matter so please stop asking if we've seen it.
+Deary me, all we're saying is we know nothing of that, golf or Game of Thrones for that matter so please stop asking if we've seen it.

-This much about golf is already known, though, because it's right next door to Gullane and regular readers, yeah right, will know all about that.
+The golf comes as no surprise, though, because it's right next door to Gullane and regular readers, yeah right, will know all about that.

 Ignoring the human lightning conductors in the distance, for now, there's the small matter of a smart-looking village through which the main road passes.

-The Lodge was or still is yours for a snip at not too far south of £2M Walter-Scott-readies and the fanciest corner shop seen for a while is handily opposite.
+The Lodge was or still is yours at not too far south of a snippy £2M and the fanciest corner shop, ever, is handily opposite.

 The Old Aberlady Inn and the Grace of India might warrant a night if you're exploring these parts but there is, however, a problem...